Dreamgoing/leetcode_spider/README.md

 + Refactor code and add more function
 + Make it more pythonic
++ Use docker
++ Use k8s
++ Use flask and design RESTful API

 ## How to use
 >  it works well in python2.7